hbaltz/TSI_Architecture/TuilesVect3D/3DTiles_summary.md

 A tileset json description contains properties for the entire tileset, including a *boundingVolume* and a short description of all its children with their own *boundingVolume*.
 The children can point to another json file.

 The creation of spatial structure (hence tilesets and tiles) can use *k-d trees*, *quadtrees*, *octtrees* or *grids*, each having specific strenght depending on the data to represent, the distribution of data and the overlapping of tiles.
+The choice will depend on the data.

 ## Production chain

 Geospatial datasets are transformed into 3D Tiles which are then manipulated by 3D engines.

+[3D Tiles tools repository](https://github.com/AnalyticalGraphicsInc/3d-tiles-tools) lists tools for processing and converting tilesets.
+It uses Node.js.